 4900 - 394 Viana do Castelo

-In the case of online consumer litigation, the consumer may use an online dispute resolution (RLL) system, a ODR Platform, which has the power to resolve disputes regarding the resulting contractual obligations of sales contracts or online services.
+In the case of consumer online litigation, the consumer can use an online dispute resolution (ODR) system, an ODR platform, which has the power to resolve disputes regarding contractual obligations resulting from online sales or service contracts.

-Access HERE to the Electronic Platform for Alternative Dispute Resolution in contracts of sale or online services.
+Access HERE to the Electronic Platform for Alternative Dispute Resolution in online sales or service contracts.